 - GeoCaching 101: Bring a smartphone or other GPS device and learn about geocaching.
 Then, go with the guide to try it out!

 - Exploring Coastal Creatures: Guests meet at the foot of the fishing pier to learn about fish and other creatures found in the Gulf of Mexico.
 This is a hands on activity and you will get wet.

 - Eco Art: Meet at the camp store pavilion to create an art project/craft that highlights a natural aspect of the Park.

 - Guided Kayaking Tour: Head over to Lake Shelby for a one hour guided kayaking tour to learn the basics of kayaking and a take short trip around the lake. $20 includes single kayak, lifejacket.
 Call ahead for reservations as space is limited.

 For this, I think a picture or two should suffice!

-And there you have it, ten amazing reasons to vacation at Gulf State Park in Alabama this fall — or winter or next year.
+And there you have it, nine amazing reasons to vacation at Gulf State Park in Alabama this fall — or winter or next year.
 But, I promised you one more, right, parents?
 I didn’t forget!